ZoneMinder/zoneminder.github.io/README.md

 2. Create a branch.
 3. Make your change locally and test it with `jekyll serve` and then browse to `http://localhost:4000`
 4. If things look good, submit a PR with a screenshot.
+5. If the PR gets accepted, @kylejohnson can push the updated site to the live server.

 Thanks!